skills59/DevOps-s2e2/README.md

 # Project steps
 1- After pushing my codes into github

-2- i proceeded to lunch a linux EC2 machine on Amazon Web Services AWS 3- created my Ansile server
+2- i proceeded to lunch a linux EC2 machine on Amazon Web Services AWS

+3- created my Ansile server

-4 - in progress Lol
+4 - connect my Github woth ansible

+5- in Progress LOL

 i will update steps here one after the other once carried out ntil project is complete